 Harvard and Jake’s Resume Templates: why their LinkedIn-like structure wins recruiter attention

-- Why Harvard and Jake’s resume templates are so effective in today’s LinkedIn-driven hiring world.
+- Why Harvard and Jake’s resume templates are so effective for recruiter scanning.

 - How LinkedIn-style resume formats improve your odds with both ATS software and human recruiters.